Bellspringsteen/Bellspringsteen.github.io/_posts/2016-9-17-NYPDHomeZip.md

 [Here](https://github.com/Bellspringsteen/other.nyc/tree/master/NYCGOV/NYPD/NypdOfficersHomeZip) is my repository with the code I used to turn the data into maps.
 Feel free to point out errors and make your own maps.

-FYI Someone in the 45 precinct lives in 12253, that doesnt seem to exist Also someone is driving 2 hours each way from East Stroudsburg, PA 18302 to the 14th Precinct.
+FYI Someone in the 45 precinct lives in 12253, that doesn't seem to exist.

+Also someone is driving 2 hours each way from East Stroudsburg, PA 18302 to the 14th Precinct.